pavan64pavan/useful_tools/csv_table_gen/README.md

 **Recommendations**

-Please process files less than 1 GB
+* Please process files less than 1 GB.
-Ensure that the table does not exist already in the Database.
+* Ensure that the table does not exist already in the Database.
-If you want to append data to an existing table, please contact me on pavan64pavan@gmail.com
+* If you want to append data to an existing table, please get in touch with me on pavan64pavan@gmail.com